tytydraco/yessleep/out/I_saw_myself_in_the_basement.md

 On a wooden chair.

 The bag looked directly at me.
 I could feel the eyes analyzing me.
 It expelled a shriek:
 **“Tiiiii… Tiiii… TRRRRRR!”**

 Its body started to twitch, its limbs shortening, its frame twisting.
 I could hear bones cracking,the creature screaming in pain.
 Ten minutes passed.
 I just stood there, unable to move, unable to look away.

 Then… its body started changing.
 Becoming like mine.
 The birthmark on my right shoulder.
 The moles in the shape of the constellation my mother used to point out.
 They appeared.
 On its shoulder.

 Everything became mine.
 Even the private parts.

+I stumbled backward, tripping on a tire.
+The chair screeched across the floor then it lunged.
+Its weight hit my chest, knocking me onto the concrete.
+Its hand (or my hand) gripped my jaw and pulled.
+I screamed as something cracked inside my mouth.
+When I crawled away, there was blood on the floor.
+And one of my molars.
+The creature sat back down in the chair and went still again.
+For what felt like hours, I couldn’t move.
+I just stared.

-I ran.
+When I finally reacted, I ran.
 Upstairs.
 Slamming the basement door with all my strength.
 The hinges were loose, and the door fell halfway.
 I didn’t care.
 I ran to my room and locked myself in.

 Hours later, another *BANG!* echoed from downstairs.
 I rushed down again.
 The basement door had completely fallen.
 Must have been the loose hinges, right?